 Temple St. Clair makes a small wide gold hoop that hugs the ear and is studded with diamond star motifs.
 This mini-hoop style is often referred to as a huggie.

-Harwell Godfrey’s large Knife Edge Hoop earrings twinkle with a geometric pattern set with diamonds.
+Harwell Godfrey’s large Knife Edge Hoop earrings twinkle with a geometric jewelry pattern set with diamonds.

-Nikos Koulis turns makes dramatic hoops in yellow gold chain and diamonds.
+Nikos Koulis makes dramatic hoop earrings in yellow gold chain and diamonds.
+The hoops perfectly complement her sleek bracelet.

-Deirdre Featherstone of Featherstone Design embellishes her statement diamond and platinum hoops with a large pearl pendant.
+Deirdre Featherstone of Featherstone Design embellishes her statement platinum and diamond hoop earrings with a large pearl pendant.